18 Best Hanging Flowers for Balconies and Patios

 Botanical Name: Pelargonium

 Geraniums, with their lobed green leaves and colorful flowers, are great for balconies.
-Do ensure they get plenty of direct sunlight all day long for best blooms.
+For the best blooms, ensure they get plenty of direct sunlight all day long.

 15. Million Bells